hlfernandez/markdown-question-bank/README.md

 ## 🗂️ Questions Format

 The bank of questions consists of one or several Markdown files that can be optionally organized in subfolders that act as topics.
-Within each file, questions are writen in Markdown and separated by `---`.
-The right answer is marked with an `[X]` at the beginning, righ after the list symbol.
+Within each file, questions are written in Markdown and separated by `---`.
+The right answer is marked with an `[X]` at the beginning, right after the list symbol.
 Here is a sample question:

 ```markdown
 What is the result of `len("Python")`?